 For history buffs, the Kasargod district holds a surprise in a place called Bekal.
 The majestic Bekal Fort is the testimony of human conflict.
 From the medieval era all the way down to the British rule in India, the walls of the fort ooze with historical sagas.
 Resembling a gigantic keyhole, the Bekal Fort is currently maintained by Archaeological Survey of India.
 A watchtower overlooking the enchanting Arabian Sea, the surrounding greenery of lush grass swaying with the ocean breeze and the cloudlets gliding by the sky – create a surreal atmosphere with eerie silence piercing the gushing winds.
 Adding to the drama are the neatly stored cannon bullets that scream of bloody conflicts that once reddened the fort walls and the wet sands of the beach.
 Bekal Fort is more a like a puzzle piece that makes Kerala tourism complete.

 No, not possible!
 Describing Vagamon using words is like asking someone to bring down a star on earth.
 It is simply impossible to capture the true beauty of Vagamon in simple words.
-The juxtaposed tea plantations, valleys, dales and gardens, and meadows with lawns so perfectly maintained that they appear to be alien crafted, Vagamon is true paradise in Kerala.
+The juxtaposed tea plantations, valleys, dales and gardens, and meadows with lawns so perfectly maintained that they appear to be alien crafted, Vagamon is true paradise and one of the beautiful places in Kerala.
 To be very honest, when one asks the question – ‘what to see in Kerala’ – missing out Vagamon is akin to a criminal offense.
 The fresh air, the lush greenery, and silent ambiance culminate into an extraordinary rhythm of Mother Nature that has the power of healing any aching heart or withered soul.
 A bit offbeat, Vagamon is one of the finest hill stations that India as a whole has to offer.
 For those who are compiling a Kerala travel guide, the Vagamon hill station is too bright to be excluded.

 Athirappally and Vazhachal Waterfalls